Harsh-Kathiriya/LOLympics/TASKS.md

 ### Task List

+- [X] Rebrand the game from Caption Clash to LOLympics with Olympic-themed language and visuals throughout the UI.
 - [X] Fix `start_game` function in `db_restore.sql`.
 - [X] Update lobby page to call `start_game` instead of `start_game_and_create_round`.
 - [X] Update `README.md` to reflect the changes in the database and game flow.